-As used in this Article, 'owner' means the person who owns the sounds fixed in any master phonograph record, master disc, master tape, master film or other device used for reproducing recorded sounds on phonograph records, discs, tapes, films or other articles on which sound is or can be recorded and from which the transferred sounds are directly or indirectly derived, or the person who owns the rights to record or authorize the recording of a live performance; 'article' means the tangible medium upon which sounds or images are recorded or any original phonograph record, disc, tape, audio or video cassette, wire, film or other medium now known or later developed on which sounds or images are or can be recorded or otherwise stored, or any copy or reproduction which duplicates, in whole or in part, the original.
+As used in this Article, 'owner' means the person who owns the sounds fixed in any master phonograph record, master disc, master tape, master film or other device used for reproducing recorded sounds on phonograph records, discs, tapes, films or other articles on which sound is or can be recorded and from which the transferred sounds are directly or indirectly derived-derived, or the person who owns the rights to record or authorize the recording of a live performance; 'article' means the tangible medium upon which sounds or images are recorded or any original phonograph record, disc, tape, audio or video cassette, wire, film or other medium now known or later developed on which sounds or images are or can be recorded or otherwise stored, or any copy or reproduction which duplicates, in whole or in part, the original.

 - "§ 14-433.
-Recording of live concerts or recorded sounds and distribution, etc., of such recordings unlawful in certain circumstances. - (a) It shall be unlawful for any person to: - (1) Knowingly transfer or cause to be transferred, directly or indirectly by any means, any sounds at a live concert or any sounds-recorded on a phonograph record, disc, wire, tape, film or other article on which
+Recording of live concerts or recorded sounds and distribution, etc., of such recordings unlawful in certain circumstances. - (a) It shall be unlawful for any person to: - (1) Knowingly transfer or cause to be transferred, directly or indirectly by any means, any sounds at a live concert or any sounds-recorded on a

-- sounds are recorded, with the intent to sell or cause to be sold, or to use or cause to be used for profit through public performance, such article on which sounds are so transferred, without consent of the owner, or Manufacture, distribute or distribute, wholesale or transport any article - (2) Manufacture, distribute or distribute, wholesale or transport any article for profit, or possess for such purposes with the knowledge that the sounds are so transferred, without consent of the owner. owner, or - (3) Subdivisions (1) and (2) above shall apply only to sound recordings that were initially fixed prior to February 15, 1972.
-Federal copyright law, 17 U.S.C. § 101 et seq., preempts State protection for the acts described in subdivisions (1) and (2) with respect to sound recordings initially fixed on or after February 15, 1972. - (b) Knowingly transfer or cause to be transferred, directly or indirectly by any means, any sounds at a live concert, with the intent to sell or cause to be sold, or to use or cause to be used for profit through public performance, such article on which sounds are so transferred, without consent of the owner, or - (2) Manufacture, distribute, transport or wholesale any such article for profit, or possess for such purposes with the knowledge that the sounds are so transferred, without consent of the owner. - (c) This section shall not apply to any person engaged in radio or television broadcasting who transfers, or causes to be transferred, any such sounds other than from the sound track of a motion picture intended for, or in connection with broadcast or telecast transmission or related uses, or for archival purposes.
+- phonograph record, disc, wire, tape, film or other article on which sounds are recorded, with the intent to sell or cause to be sold, or to use or cause to be used for profit through public performance, such article on which sounds are so transferred, without consent of the owner, or - (2) Manufacture, distribute or distribute, wholesale or transport any article for profit, or possess for such purposes with the knowledge that the sounds are so transferred, without consent of the owner. owner, - (3) Knowingly transfer or cause to be transferred, directly or indirectly by any means, any sounds at a live concert, with the intent to sell or cause to be sold, or to use or cause to be used for profit through public performance, such article on which sounds are so transferred, without consent of the owner, or - (4) Manufacture, distribute, transport or wholesale any such article for profit, or possess for such purposes with the knowledge that the sounds are so transferred, without consent of the owner. - (b) Subdivisions (a)(1) and (a)(2) of this section shall apply only to sound recordings that were initially fixed prior to February 15, 1972.
+Federal copyright law, 17 U.S.C. § 101 et seq., preempts State prosecution of the acts described in subdivisions (a)(1) and (a)(2) with respect to sound recordings initially fixed on or after February 15, 1972. - (c) This section shall not apply to any person engaged in radio or television broadcasting who transfers, or causes to be transferred, any such sounds other than from the sound track of a motion picture intended for, or in connection with broadcast or telecast transmission or related uses, or for archival purposes.